Partners, Spouses or Wives of Sex Addicts

 If you are a partner of a sex addict, I can help you find your way.

-Do you feel traumatized after learning that your partner has been using pornography, cybersex, strip clubs, massage parlors, prostitutes or having repeated affairs?
+Do you feel traumatized after learning your partner is a sex addict and has been using pornography, cybersex, strip clubs, massage parlors, prostitutes or having repeated affairs?

 Just learning or accepting that your partner is addicted to sex?

 Consumed with rage, betrayal, rejection, fear and shame?

 Have you sought help only to end up feeling blamed and discouraged?

 When the person you love is showing signs of sexual addiction– or admits to — a problem with compulsive sexual behavior, you may be bombarded with chaotic emotions all at once.

 - Consumed with tremendous humiliation, betrayal and a shattering of trust